GlebFeklistov/webpack-html-generator/README.md

 }
 ```

-Here's an example with custom position of output webpack bundles:
+Here's an example with custom position of output webpack bundles in your `webpack.config.js`:

 ```js
 {